bakedintime/api-template/README.markdown

 If virtualenv venv fails to execute with an error like:
     Filename x does not start with any of these prefixes.
 Try removing the PYTHONPATH variable from Environment variables.

+If there are problems with pyodbc like

+        Traceback (most recent call last):
+          File "<stdin>", line 1, in <module>
+          File "build/bdist.linux-i686/egg/pyodbc.py", line 7, in <module>
+          File "build/bdist.linux-i686/egg/pyodbc.py", line 6, in __bootstrap__
+        ImportError: libodbc.so.2: cannot open shared object file: No such file or directory

+run:
+        sudo apt-get update && sudo apt-get install unixodbc-dev libmyodbc